Located in Kelly Range – Styx River area in the West Coast region

 From the hut cross back to the true left bank of the river, rejoin the track and climb steeply before crossing Visitor Creek.
 From here the benched track follows a contour high above the Arahura River.
 Follow this formed track (with some detours where it has slipped or washed away) down the true left of the valley, continuing past the turn off to Newton Creek Hut.

-Above the Lower Arahura Hut the track gradually descends from its high contour before dropping into an un-named creek and emerging onto a short section of track closer to river level.
+Above the Lower Arahura Hut the track gradually descends from its high contour before dropping into an unnamed creek and emerging onto a short section of track closer to river level.
 Follow this to the hut, ignoring a swing bridge which is passed on the way.

 From the hut to the road end travel is a mixture of track and riverbed.
-You will need to negotiate several washed out side streams between the hut and the swing bridge at The Cesspool.
+You will need to negotiate several washed outside streams between the hut and the swing bridge at The Cesspool.
 Once reached, cross this bridge to the true right bank of the Arahura River and follow the old logging road and river flats through private farmland before reaching the public road near the Milltown Bridge.
-This road leads to Lake Kaniere and then onto Hokitika which is 26 km away.

 A further day can be added to the trip to take in a well worthwhile visit to Lake Browning/Whakarewa and Browning Pass/Noti Raureka.
 From the signposted junction at Styx Saddle follow the benched track which sidles and climbs high on the true left above the Arahura River before dropping down to the swing bridge across the Harman River.
-Cross this bridge and climb back on to the terrace to follow the track across alpine bog-land to Harman Hut.
-Harman Hut has a wood stove but firewood is scarce in the area.

-Time: 3 - 4 hr
+Time: 3 to 4 hr

 From Harman Hut follow the benched track for about 1.5 km before dropping down an unnamed side stream to the Arahura River.
 A short section of track takes you out to the open riverbed.
 From here boulder hop up the true left bank for about 1 km keeping an eye out for a large orange triangle on the true right bank.
 This marks the beginning of a climb to the benched track which sidles high above the Arahura River, avoiding an impassable gorge.